INHABITED SINCE PREHISTORIC TIMES

 For more information about the history of the town, see www.undiscoveredscotland.co.uk/gatehouseoffleet/gatehouseoffleet/

-Gatehouse of Fleet itself only dates back to the mid-1700s.
+Gatehouse of Fleet dates back to the mid-1700s.
 Initially just a staging post on the route to Ireland, the town developed after the entrepreneur James Murray of Broughton built his mansion, Cally House, in 1765.
-However, there is evidence that the area has been inhabited since prehistoric times, with the sites at Cairnholy and Trusty’s Hill Fort providing fascinating glimpses into the past.
+However, there is evidence that the area has been inhabited since prehistoric times, with a small Roman fort, while the sites at Cairnholy and Trusty’s Hill Fort providing fascinating glimpses into the past.
 The Pictish stone carvings known as the De’il’s Specs (Devil’s Spectacles) at Trusty’s Hill Fort are particularly unusual in this part of Scotland and well worth a look.